jekyll/jekyll/docs/_docs/structure.md

 |   └── _layout.scss
 ├── _site
 ├── .jekyll-metadata
-└── index.html # can also be an 'index.md' with valid YAML Frontmatter
+└── index.html # can also be an 'index.md' with valid front matter
 ```

 <div class="note info">